F0nz0/NanoSpeech_basecaller/README.md

 	Print the help message to visualize all the available options:

-		python NanoSpeech.py -h
+		python3 NanoSpeech.py -h

-		usage: NanoSpeech.py [-h] -d FAST5_FOLDERPATH -o OUT_FILEPATH -m MODEL_WEIGTHS [-t THREADS_N]
-                     [-c CLIP_OUTLIERS] [-u PRINT_GPU_MEMORY] [-r PRINT_READ_NAME] [-nr N_READS_TO_PROCESS]
+			usage: NanoSpeech.py [-h] -d FAST5_FOLDERPATH -o OUT_FILEPATH -m MODEL_WEIGTHS [-t THREADS_N] [-c CLIP_OUTLIERS] [-u PRINT_GPU_MEMORY] [-r PRINT_READ_NAME]
-                     [-fl FAST5LIST_FILEPATH] [-rl READSLIST_FILEPATH] [-cl CHUNKS_LEN]
+								 [-nr N_READS_TO_PROCESS] [-fl FAST5LIST_FILEPATH] [-rl READSLIST_FILEPATH] [-cl CHUNKS_LEN] [-idxs PRINT_CHUNKS_IDXS]
-                     [-idxs PRINT_CHUNKS_IDXS]

 			NanoSpeech basecaller.py v.
-0.0.2
+0.2.1

 			optional arguments:
 			  -h, --help            show this help message and exit -d FAST5_FOLDERPATH, --fast5_folderpath FAST5_FOLDERPATH
 									--fast5_folderpath: a <str> with the fullpath for the input fast5 folderpath.
 			  -o OUT_FILEPATH, --out_filepath OUT_FILEPATH
 									--out_filepath: a <str> with the fullpath for the output fasta/fastq file generated during the basecalling.
 			  -m MODEL_WEIGTHS, --model_weigths MODEL_WEIGTHS
 									--model_weigths: a <str> with the fullpaht for the h5 file containing the weights to inizialize pretrained transformer model.
 			  -t THREADS_N, --threads_n THREADS_N
 									--threads_n: a <int> indicating the number of basecaller workers.
 			  -c CLIP_OUTLIERS, --clip_outliers CLIP_OUTLIERS
 									--clip_outliers: a <str> indicating the min-max currents value to be clipped with mean.
-[30-175]
-		-u PRINT_GPU_MEMORY, --print_gpu_memory PRINT_GPU_MEMORY
+[20-185] -u PRINT_GPU_MEMORY, --print_gpu_memory PRINT_GPU_MEMORY
 									--print_gpu_memory: <str> Set to True to print gpu usage for every worker starting a new read (experimental).
 [False]
 			  -r PRINT_READ_NAME, --print_read_name PRINT_READ_NAME
 									--print_read_name: <bool> Set to True to let producer to print reads names added to queue.
-[False]
-		-nr N_READS_TO_PROCESS, --n_reads_to_process N_READS_TO_PROCESS
+[False] -nr N_READS_TO_PROCESS, --n_reads_to_process N_READS_TO_PROCESS
 									--n_reads_to_process: <int> Numer of reads to limit basecalling.
 [None] -fl FAST5LIST_FILEPATH, --fast5list_filepath FAST5LIST_FILEPATH
 									--fast5list_filepath: <str> Fullpath for a file with list of paths to fast5 files to limit basecalling on.
-[None]
-		-rl READSLIST_FILEPATH, --readslist_filepath READSLIST_FILEPATH
+[None] -rl READSLIST_FILEPATH, --readslist_filepath READSLIST_FILEPATH
 									--readslist_filepath: <str> Fullpath for a file with list of reads ids to limit basecalling on.
-[None]
-		-cl CHUNKS_LEN, --chunks_len CHUNKS_LEN
+[None] -cl CHUNKS_LEN, --chunks_len CHUNKS_LEN
 									--chunks_len: <int> Chunks lenght the generator will be output from raw signals.
-								[2800]
-		-idxs PRINT_CHUNKS_IDXS, --print_chunks_idxs PRINT_CHUNKS_IDXS
+[3000] -idxs PRINT_CHUNKS_IDXS, --print_chunks_idxs PRINT_CHUNKS_IDXS
 									--print_chunks_idxs: <bool> Set to True to print 0-based index for the end of chunks in the + line in fastq output [None]

 2) Basecalling of fast5 files.

 	It's important to consider at least 3 GB of GPU memory for each parallel thread.
-For an NVIDIA-A100 40GPU 15 threads shuold be a good amount of parallel models.
+For an NVIDIA-A100 40GPU 15 threads should be a good amount of parallel models.
 Here a simple command to perform inosine-aware basecalling of fast5 from dRNA (002) runs:

 		python3 NanoSpeech.py -d {fast5_folder_path} -o {fasta/fastq output file} -m {model_weigths in ./models/} -t {number of threads}

-	We strongly suggest to use the multi-species model named *NanoSpeech_Inosine_m23M_e71_d19Mrec_SINGLE_MOD_VER.h5* within the ./models directory of this repository.
+	We strongly suggest to use, as starting point, the RNA002 multi-species model named *NanoSpeech_Inosine_m23M_e71_d19Mrec_SINGLE_MOD_VER.h5* within the ./models directory of this repository.
 NanoSpeech will produce either a fasta or fastq file where a list of indexes of adenosines with higher probability to be inonsines is added in the header of each read.
 For the sake of example, below a NanoSpeech basecalled read in FASTQ format:

 		@dc4a56dd-b899-49c4-9fc2-4bffcbe63463 2,6,9,13,14,17,20,34,37,38,40,41,43,54,58,61,65,66,68,70,74,75,77,78,82,84,85,89,92,104,105,113,118,121,122,129,134,137,138,153,156,158,162,170,172,174,180,187,191,196,199,201,204,205,207,213,218,222,231,239,241,245,246,250,252,253,254,256,264,270,271,272,273,275,277,281,284,289,301,302,303,307,309,313,316,317,322,327,330,331,333,340,343,345,348,357,361,363,364,366,367,372,373,376,385,389,391,392,394,395,400,402,403,404,409,413,417,424,425,431,442,445,446,447,453,455,461,463,466,467,471,472,479,485,486,491,497,502,504,508,511,512,517,522,525,526,528,535,538,540,543,552,556,558,559,561,562,567,569,570,571,576,580,584,591,594,595,596,602,604,610,612,615,616,620,621,632,641
 		ACAATTACCACCCAAATAACAAAACACCCACCCTACTAATAATACACAATATTAACCTACCACCAAACAAATTTAACAATCCATAAATCAACACATTATTCACTAAAACTATTAATCCACAAAACTATTAATCCACAAACACATCCTTTCTTTACTAAAATCACCCATTTACACATCTCCACTCACTATTTAATTCACCATAATAATAAAATAATCCAATATATTCCTTTCAAATAAACATACATAACATACAAAAATCTCTCAATATCAAAAACACAAACACTACAATAATTTTTCTATTAAAATTAAACTTAAAAACACCAATACACTAACATATACCAATACACAATATCAACAACTTACAACAATTACAACAATATCAACAACTTACAACAATTACACAAACACTAATTAATTACTATCCAAATATCACTAAAAACATAACAAACCATTATAATATTACACCAAATCAAAAAACCAATCCCAATCCTACATTTAAATTAAACTTAAAAACACCAATACACTAACATATACCAATACACAATATCAACAACTTACAACAATTACACAAACACTAATTAATTACTATCTAACAAACCATTATAATATTACACCAAATCAAAGCCTCATCCATTCCTACCAACCCTCCTA